frontendbabel/frontendbabel.github.com/src/documents/articles/about-viewport/index.html.md

 ---

-Once Opera's guys proposed to use `@viewport { ... }` in CSS instead of `<meta name="viewport" ...>`.
+Once Opera’s guys proposed to use `@viewport { ... }` in CSS instead of `<meta name="viewport" ...>` tag.
 Regarding the reasons
-[you'd better watch and listen to @ppk](http://vimeo.com/100523275) and I will explain why you should use this right now.
+[you’d better watch and listen to @ppk](http://vimeo.com/100523275) and I will explain why you should use this right now.

 <!-- cut -->

-## 1. Proper `viewport` for Windows Phones
+## 1. Proper viewport for Windows Phones

-I've noticed long ago that websites on Windows Phones look bulky if using landscape more but never deeply thought about the fact.
+I’ve noticed long ago that websites on Windows Phone look bulky in landscape mode but never deeply thought about the fact.

-You might overlook the difference between iOS and Windows Phone views in portraite mode:
+You might overlook the difference between iOS and Windows Phone views in portrait mode:

 ![Windows Phone 8.1](p_before-portrait.png) | ![iOS 7](p_ipod-portrait.png)
 ---------------------------|-------------------------